vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vmc-aws.md

 The vRealize Log Insight appliance is available as a separate on-premises deployable product.
 You can also choose to go with the SaaS version vRealize Log Insight Cloud.

-# Tanzu Kubernetes Grid and Tanzu SaaS Integration
+## Tanzu Kubernetes Grid and Tanzu SaaS Integration

 The SaaS products in the VMware Tanzu portfolio are in the critical path for securing systems at the heart of your IT infrastructure.
 VMware Tanzu Mission Control provides a centralized control plane for Kubernetes, and Tanzu Service Mesh provides a global control plane for service mesh networks.
 Tanzu Observability provides Kubernetes monitoring, Application observability and Service insights.

-To learn more about TKG integration with Tanzu SaaS, see [Tanzu SaaS Services](tko-saas.md)
+To learn more about Tanzu Kubernetes Grid integration with Tanzu SaaS, see [Tanzu SaaS Services](tko-saas.md)

-# Summary
+## Summary

 Tanzu on VMware Cloud on AWS offers high-performance potential, convenience, and addresses the challenges of creating, testing, and updating Kubernetes platforms in a consolidated production environment.
 This validated approach will result in a production quality installation with all the application services needed to serve combined or uniquely separated workload types via a combined infrastructure solution.